configcat/docs/website/docs/targeting/percentage-options.md

 ## Randomness

-The same user might get different values in the case of different feature flags.
-The hashing algorithm is based on the feature flag's key and the Percentage Evaluation Attribute.
-The key of each feature flag is different.
+The same user might get different values for the same Percentage Options setup in the case of different feature flags.
+This is because the hashing algorithm is based on the combination of the feature flag's key and the Percentage Evaluation Attribute.
+The key of each feature flag is different, so the hash will be as well.

 *For example, if you have two feature flags with Percentage Options of `20%` `ON`, then a different `20%` of users will get the `ON` value for each feature flag.*